-Drinking alcohol while taking the prescription gabapentin can cause dizziness, drowsiness, and difficulty concentrating.
-Patients are advised to avoid alcohol or limit the use of alcohol while taking this medication due to the likelihood of these side effects.
+Drinking alcohol while taking the prescription gabapentin can cause side effects like dizziness, drowsiness and difficulty concentrating.
+Patients are advised to avoid or limit alcohol use while taking this medication due to the likelihood of these side effects.

-Keep your doctor informed of your alcohol use while taking gabapentin, as well as any prescription and non-prescription drugs you’re taking, and report any side effects you may experience.
+While taking gabapentin, keep your doctor informed of your alcohol use and any prescription and non-prescription drugs you’re taking, and report any side effects you experience.

 What Is Gabapentin?

-Gabapentin is available in pill form and can be taken either with or without food.
-The dosage of this anticonvulsant depends on what you are being treated for.
+Gabapentin is available as tablets, capsules and an oral solution and can be taken with or without food.
+This medication’s dosage depends on what you are being treated for.

 - Loss of coordination

 - Blurred/double vision